wallacesilva/website-stats-kit/README.md

 ## Security Vulnerabilities

-If you discover a security vulnerability within Laravel, please send an e-mail to Taylor Otwell via [taylor@laravel.com](mailto:taylor@laravel.com).
-All security vulnerabilities will be promptly addressed.
+If you discover a security vulnerability within WSK, please [open a issue](https://github.com/wallacesilva/website-stats-kit/issues/new).

 ## License